Robert Getchell

 Robert Getchell (December 6, 1936 – October 21, 2017) was an American screenwriter.

+Early life and education

+Getchell graduated from the University of Missouri in 1965 and taught literature at the University of Missouri.

+Career

 Getchell wrote the 1974 film Alice Doesn't Live Here Anymore and created the sitcom based on that film, Alice.
 He was nominated for an Academy Award for his screenplays for both Alice Doesn't Live Here Anymore and the subsequent Bound for Glory.